pingcap/docs-dm/en/performance-test.md

 # DM Cluster Performance Test

-This document describes how to build a test scenario to do a performance test on the DM cluster, including the speed test and latency test in terms of the data replication.
+This document describes how to build a test scenario to do a performance test on the DM cluster, including the speed test and latency test regarding data replication.

 ## Replication data flow